 Choose a day that holds some importance to your organization, and as a way to commemorate that day, send out an email asking subscribers for donations.
 Make sure to include a personal story, add some visual elements, and include a clear call to action that expresses urgency.

 Feeding America does a good job of adding all of these elements to their email campaigns.

 Most importantly, they have clear CTA buttons that take you to different parts of their website.
 The one labeled Take Action links right to the site’s donation page, where you can easily make a donation.

 If you have strong ties with a major corporation or donor that supports your cause, you might want to ask if they’ll match any donations you receive from your email blast.
 This way those that donate feel their money is getting put to even better use because it’s doubling in size.

-For help with getting more sponsors supporting your cause, make sure to create sponsorship request form with WPForms and add it to your website so those that are interested can sign up with ease.
+For help with getting more sponsors supporting your cause, make sure to create sponsorship request form in WordPress with WPForms and add it to your website so those that are interested can sign up with ease.

 In the end, the reason email fundraising is so effective is twofold.
 First, you can reach a large number of people at one time, assuming you have a big email list.
 Second, it makes donating on behalf of your organization very simple for supporters.